mosip/id-authentication/design/registration-processor/Approach_for_umc_validation.md

 **Background**

-After successful packet structure validation, the packet packet meta info is stored in DB.
-The operator, supervisor and introducer information will be further validated to check if the packet is created by authorized person.
+After successful packet structure validation, the packet packet meta info is stored in DB.  information will be further validated to check if the packet is created by authorized person.

 The target users are -